jorge-jauregui/weather-app/README.md

 This is my first ever project using Angular 2+.
 Search for your city using the search bar to get live weather data (i.e. humidity, wind speed, uv index).
 Weather themed animations will run depending on the weather condition.
 This project was made two months ago, but I just uploaded it to github.
 Definitely lots room to improve code.

+If you run this in your computer, note that you will need to obtain an API key from weatherstack and include it in the apixu.service.ts file.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server